sevuganhari/sood-tm3/README.md

 # SOOD - Front license plate holder for Tesla Model 3.

-##### No one wants to drill holes on the front bumper to fix their license plate, or stick the license plate holder to it.
-There are ways around this to fix the license plate holder to grill below but many of them block airflow to vents behind them.
-The only option is to lift the license plate up and not touch the front bumper to keep it its good shape.
-I hope this does that.

-- 3D Print a pair of V1* (or) 3D print one V2.
+##### This bumper license plate holder is designed as one possible option to mount license plate on Tesla Model 3.

+### **_This component is engineered to connect to the front grill of Tesla Model 3.
+So be mindful of structural stability of the grill and your best judgement before deciding to print any of these 3D Models to be printed for your own use on a Tesla Model 3(2017/2018).
+This is an open source model, so feel free to experiment with this model and enhance it as needed for your use._**

+###### **_You can fork this and make better models.
+If you want to merge your changes, feel free to initiate pull request. _**

-- You should choose the appropriate material that suits fit for your use and taste.
+- For printing this in 3D you can choose the appropriate material that suits fit for your use and taste.
-- This is for Tesla Model 3 2017-2018 (currently),
+- This is for Tesla Model 3 2017-2018 only
-- Gives a sufficient lift to name plate and allows airflow to vent behind the front bumper.
+- Its designed to gives a sufficient lift to name plate and allows some airflow to vent behind the front bumper without being blocked by the license plate.
 - Print on any color to match your cars color.

+### V3
+- This is and enhancement on V2
+- Holes provided to avoid drilling.
+Designed to send 3mm dia screw.

 ### V2
 - Should provide good strength due to its design.